 Is Airbnb legal in Gibraltar?

-Yes, but you must comply with Gibraltar's regulations for short-term tourist accommodation.
-This includes registering with the Tourist Board and meeting safety standards.
-Some residential buildings also have community rules that restrict or prohibit short-term letting, so check your building's deed before listing.
+Yes, but you must comply with Gibraltar's short-term let regulations.
+This means registering with the Registrar under the Register of Property Occupation Act 2021 before advertising, submitting annual returns, paying the Sustainable Tourism Fee, and respecting the 30-day maximum stay per guest.
+Some residential buildings also have community rules that restrict short-term letting, so check your building's deed before listing on any platform.

 What is the average occupancy rate for holiday lets in Gibraltar?

-A well-managed holiday let in Gibraltar achieves around 55% to 70% annual occupancy.
-Summer months see 80% to 90%, while winter can drop to 30% to 45%.
-Business travel provides some year-round baseline demand.
+Industry estimates suggest a well-managed Gibraltar holiday let achieves around 55% to 70% annual occupancy.
+Summer months can see 80% to 90%, while winter can drop to 30% to 45%.
+Business travel provides some year-round baseline demand, but Gibraltar is not a mass-tourism destination and high year-round occupancy should not be assumed.

 Is short-term or long-term letting more profitable in Gibraltar?

-For most properties, long-term letting generates more net income after all costs are accounted for.
-Short-term letting only wins when you achieve high occupancy (65%+) and premium nightly rates (£130+).
-The management costs, cleaning, and turnover expenses significantly reduce short-term margins.
+For most properties, long-term letting generates more net income once all costs are accounted for.
+Short-term letting only outperforms when you achieve consistent occupancy above 65% and average nightly rates above £130.
+The compliance obligations under the RPO Act 2021/2024 framework, platform fees, management costs, cleaning, and faster turnover of furnishings all reduce short-term margins significantly.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.